-However, instead of imposing the substantial penalties available, CDRH has sought the relatively minor amount of \$250 for each day Respondent aided and abetted the facility in performing mammography without certification.
-Indeed, the \$83,750 civil money penalty is less than two and a half percent of the total authorized civil money penalty.
+However, instead of imposing the substantial penalties available, CDRH has sought the relatively minor amounts of \$500 for each day Respondent aided and abetted the facility in performing mammography without certification, and \$750 for each patient that Respondent aided and abetted the facility in not notifying he or she was at risk.
+Indeed, the \$1,460,000 civil money penalty is only six and a half percent of the total authorized civil money penalty.
 The mere fact that the total civil money penalty is large only serves to demonstrate the broad and prolonged scope of Respondent's improper conduct.
-Each individual civil money penalty is modest when considering that Respondent permitted the DRC facility to conduct mammography knowing that it did so without the required accreditation and certification.
+Each individual civil money penalty is modest when considering that Respondent permitted the DRC facility to conduct mammography knowing that it did so without the required accreditation and certification, for 1,730 patients, then completely shirked his legal (and moral) duty to ensure that the facility notified those patients that they were at risk.
 Respondent repeatedly, and with full knowledge of the circumstances, thwarted the requirements of the MQSA and put a substantial number of individuals at risk by doing so.
 Mammography provides a potentially life-saving function; Respondent's repeated and knowing disregard of the law that Congress enacted to ensure quality mammography services demonstrates a callous indifference for the lives and safety of the DRC facility's patients.
 The lenience of CDRH in this case is difficult to understand given that Respondent was already involved in committing the same offense at the same address using a different business name.
 CDRH Ex.
-B \P 4-7, Attachs.
+B ¶¶ 4-7, Attachs.
 2, 3.

-Respondent argued in her motion to dismiss that the civil money penalty is "penal in nature."
+Respondent argued in his motion to dismiss that the civil money penalty is "penal in nature."
 R. Mot. at 5.
 CDRH responded that "MQSA civil money penalties are intended to promote compliance with the MQSA by taking the profit out of non-compliance, not to punish violators."
 CDRH Br. at 22 (citing 60 Fed.
 Reg.
 38,612, 38,613 (July 27, 1995)).
 I agree with CDRH.
-The plain language of the MQSA provides that violators are subject to a "civil money penalty," not a criminal fine, which demonstrates Congress' intent that the sanctions are of a civil, rather than penal nature.
+The plain language of the MQSA provides that violations are subject to a "civil money penalty," not a criminal fine, which demonstrates Congress' intent that the sanctions are of a civil, rather than penal nature.
 The MQSA on its face is remedial and the actions taken pursuant to it are the same.

-Although comparatively low, I conclude that CDRH's request to impose an \$83,750 civil money penalty against Respondent is not inappropriate.
+Although low, I conclude that CDRH's request to impose a \$1,460,000 civil money penalty against Respondent is not inappropriate.
 See 42 U.S.C. § 263b(h)(3)(A)-(C); 21 C.F.R. § 17.34.